vitessio/website/content/en/docs/21.0/user-guides/migration/move-tables.md

 `MirrorTraffic` increases VTGate CPU usage and memory allocations, while decreasing performance.
 It is recommended to start with small values of `--percent` (between `0` and `1`), and increase in small increments.
 If you observe decreases in performance or increases in VTGate memory usage, either revert to smaller values of `--percent` or increase the amount of resources allocated to VTGate.

+Check VTGate `/debug/querylog` for VTGate-level visibility into mirrored queries.
 Check [VTTablet-level metrics](../configuration-basic/monitoring/) in the target keyspace to see how queries are performing there.

 ## Switching Traffic